6 Things That You Must Know to Study in Vancouver in 2022

 It is also well known that Vancouver can be an expensive city to live in, but this is not always the case.

-Many activities are free, and there are great deals everywhere you go, which make living and working in Vancouver an ideal balance of work and play.
+Many activities are free, and there are great deals everywhere you go, which makes living and working in Vancouver an ideal balance of work and play.

-So, how much does daily life cost in Vancouver?
+So, how much does the monthly life cost of living in Vancouver, British Columbia for international students?

 It is common for young professionals and students to rent a room in a nearby suburb or city (such as Burnaby or Surrey).
 Rent can cost between 600CAD – 900CAD per month for a room with bills and wi-fi included.